 The artwork of Los Angeles-based American artist Sam Durant has often addressed social, political and cultural issues in bold ways.
 His work titled “End White Supremacy” was recently added to the collection of the Hammer Museum in Los Angeles.
 The lettering style of this direct, unequivocal message was inspired by

 In her body of work, Los Angeles artist Liz Craft has created some fascinating and evocative sculptural objects that have death and the human form at the thematic center.
 In fact, a couple of notable works from her that have been shown in Los Angeles museums the past year have

 This 2007 sculptural object by artist Jimmie Durham is a bold assemblage of red oil drums, canvas, acrylic, PVC and an old wooden boat the artist found in Lisbon, Portugal.
 The title “L’essence” is the French word for gasoline.
 The boat seems to be afloat atop the metal oil barrels.
-The artwork is currently on view at the Hammer Museum in Los Angeles, part of a retrospective of Durham’s work.

 The work of Brooklyn-based artist Simone Leigh explores many themes.
 Among these are the African diaspora and identity.
 A small exhibition of this work is currently on view at the exceptionally well-curated Hammer Museum of Art in Los Angeles.
 The show includes sculpture and an installation of an African-modeled thatched hut

 The Hammer Museum in Los Angeles has an ongoing program where it invites artists to create on-site wall paintings specific to the museum in its cavernous lobby.
 In the current exhibition rotation is new work Brooklyn-based artist Kenny Scharf, a fixture of New York’s 1980s and ’90s East Village art scene.